hyunwhanjoe/mlXGPR/README.md

 In the references directory there are two csv files that summarizes the index and corresponding pathway id/EC number.
 # Evaluate Model
 You can evaluate the model with the files in the src/models directory.
-``python evaluate_biocyc.py`` will write a csv file into the directory with the results of mlXGPR on the six single organism T1 PGDBs as in Table 4.
+``python evaluate_mlxgpr.py`` will write a csv file into the directory with the results of mlXGPR+AB on the six single organism T1 PGDBs as in Table 4.
+If you want the results of mlXGPR+AB+RE comment lines 76-77 and uncomment lines 79-80.
 ``python evaluate_pathologic.py`` will write a csv file into the directory with the results of PathoLogic without pruning on the six single organism T1 PGDBs as in Table 4.
 In line 315 of the file, if you change the data_path variable to the pruned directory and run the program you will get the results of PathoLogic with pruning.
+Or you can comment out line 315 and uncomment line 316.
 ``python evaluate_cami.py`` will write a csv file into the directory with the results of mlXGPR on the CAMI dataset as in Table 5.
 # Train Model
-You can train a model with the files in the src/models directory.
-``python train_model.py`` will train and save a model 'model.json' into the models directory.
-It takes about 28.5 minutes to train a model from our server with n_jobs=35.
-It takes about 32 minutes to train a model from our server with n_jobs=10.
+Updating
 # Creating a PGDB with PathoLogic
 -We used PathoLogic version 22 to generate the PGDBs.
 All PGDBs for the manuscript were created on a Windows 10 pc.
 -First apply for a license to download Pathway Tools [here](https://biocyc.org/download.shtml)